LucasZapico/palace-v1..0.0/content/databases/sql-catch.md

 -   not case sensitive
 -   not white space sensitive
--   not semi collen sensitive (officially it should)
+-   not semi colon sensitive (officially it should)

 Though the addition of each of these formats are best practice and general convention.